ChrisTheFish96/Variables-and-Control-Structures/README.md

 The code can be copied into any code editor.
 Comments are available in the code to explain what each section does.

-The user would also need the text file inventory.txt in the same directory as the code in order to access it as the program runs.

 ## Usage
 As the program starts the user will be provided with the following menu from where they can choose to view different sections of the program.